 Step 3.
 Open the MapMy app and tap the "UA Sync" icon.

 Step 4.
 Select your Bluetooth Sensor and wait for it to connect.
 After selecting your device, a connect screen will appear.
-Before clicking ‘Connect,’ MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest.
+Before tapping ‘Connect,’ MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest.
 Once the connection has been made, you will be able to see your current heart rate or stats your device is reading on the display screen.